 Salt is required for proper muscle tone.
 As we know, salt regulates the fluid content in our bodies.
 This is not only the case for our cells but our organs and muscles as well.
 A lack of salt can, in fact, cause dehydration and muscle cramping.
 Salt helps to keep not only the muscles we work out toned but also all of our other muscles that keep our bodies functioning, including our bladder muscles and heart!

-Again, this is not to say we should be loading up on the sodium but rather consuming it in moderation as part of a well rounded diet.
-So, pass the salt please!
+Again, this is not to say we should be loading up on sodium but rather consuming it in moderation as part of a well-rounded diet.
+So, pass the salt, please!